Spring Allergen Reactions – Say Goodbye

-In the weeks when winter is changing to summer in March, eating a nourishing diet of cooked, lightly spiced organic, fresh vegetables and fruits, whole grains and split mung bean (dhal) soups for protein can give your digestion a break.
-Staying away from cheese, ice cream and hard-to- digest foods such as leftovers and packaged foods will also help.
+In the weeks when winter is changing to spring in March, eating a nourishing diet of cooked, lightly-spiced organic, fresh vegetables and fruits, whole grains and split mung bean (dhal) soups for protein can give your digestion a break.
+Staying away from cheese, ice cream and hard-to-digest foods such as leftovers and packaged foods will also help.

 At the same time, you can take Elim-Tox (or Elim-Tox-O if you have more hot Pitta dosha in your body), because both products remove toxins through the liver, sweat, blood, urine and bowels.
 Taking 2-4 Organic Digest Tone (Triphala Plus) tablets or Herbal Cleanse capsules at night will help sweep toxins out of the body through the elimination system.

 During the allergen season (once spring starts), it’s best to follow the seasonal diet recommended for that season, taking into account your body type.
 For instance, spring is Kapha season, when the wet, cool qualities of Kapha dosha predominate.
 This is the perfect time to eat more soups and cooked greens, and to stay away from greasy foods and heavy desserts.
 An overloaded digestion can only lead to a build-up of digestive impurities that are at the basis of seasonal allergen reactions.